karmakatahdin/solidus_seo/README.md

 end
 ```

-After adding the new decorator, all that's left would be adding a call to jsonld on the object within your view, such as:
+After adding the new decorator, all that's left would be adding a call to `jsonld` helper on the object, such as:

 ```erb
 <%= jsonld(@order) %>
 ```

-[In short, `jsonld` is a helper that parses any object that implements the `to_jsonld` method (added by `SolidusSeo::Model` module), which in turn makes use of the `jsonld_data` method, and returns a script tag.]
+In short, `jsonld` parses any object that implements the `to_jsonld` method (added by `SolidusSeo::Model` module), which in turn makes use of the `jsonld_data` method, and returns a script tag.

-Besides these base methods, there are some model-specific ones for Spree::Store and Spree::Product which are explained in the following sections.
+Besides these base methods, there are some model-specific ones for `Spree::Store` and `Spree::Product` which are explained in the following sections.
 These are intended to provide you with some additional common and useful data.

 #### Spree::Store

-Again, even without any additional work beyond the initial installation, you get a solid/basic jsonld definition for your Spree::Store model.
+Again, even without any additional work beyond the initial installation, you get a solid/basic JSON-LD definition for your `Spree::Store` model.
 By default:

 ```json
 {